 Show simple item record

 dc.date.issued2015-01-01

 dc.identifier.citationLewis, J. R., Kerridge, I., & Lipworth, W. (2015).
 Coverage with evidence development and managed entry in the funding of personalized medicine: practical and ethical challenges for oncology.
-Journal of Clinical Oncology, 33(34), 4112-4117.en_AU
+Journal of Clinical Oncology, 33(34), 4112-4117.en

 dc.identifier.urihttp://hdl.handle.net/2123/17271

 dc.description.abstractPersonalized medicines hold promise for many diseases.
 However, demonstrating the clinical efficacy and cost effectiveness of these medicines can be difficult.
 It is essential that decisionmaking processes for funding new medicines, including personalized medicines, are both robust and fit for purpose.
 We will argue that randomized trials of personalized medicines should be routinely supplemented with other research methods, such as observational research and single-arm studies, and that managed-entry funding programs, such as coverage with evidence development, may offer a means of providing early access to technologies where there is uncertainty about efficacy, safety, and cost effectiveness.
-These programs, however, raise a number of practical and ethical challenges that need to be worked through and resolved.en_AU
+These programs, however, raise a number of practical and ethical challenges that need to be worked through and resolved.en

-dc.publisherAmerican Society of Clinical Oncologyen_AU
+dc.publisherAmerican Society of Clinical Oncologyen

-dc.subjectPersonalized medicinesen_AU
+dc.subjectPersonalized medicinesen

-dc.subjectfunding new medicinesen_AU
+dc.subjectfunding new medicinesen

-dc.subjectevidence developmenten_AU
+dc.subjectevidence developmenten

-dc.subjectefficacy, safety, and cost effectivenessen_AU
+dc.subjectefficacy, safety, and cost effectivenessen

+Show simple item record